TalhaSaleemSiddiqui/Car-Rental-System-Python-/README.md

 ## Input Handling

-The program checks several user selections and asks the user again when an invalid but numeric menu/car/insurance selection is entered.
+The program checks several user selections and asks the user again when an invalid menu/car/insurance selection is entered.

 Supported selections include: